 However, 41.5pc of all first-time offered bales in the July to January period had a NM, CM or PR Declaration compared with 39pc in the same period last year.

-Elders district wool manager Andrew Howells said more wool buyers were now seeking declared non-mulesed wool and sourcing volumes of NM wool with the specifications to suit buyers was still an issue.
-Non-mulesed wool producers increased their range of potential buyers and some processors only prepared to buy wool from NM flocks or those that have ceased mulesing, he said.
+Elders district wool manager Andrew Howells said more wool buyers were now seeking declared non-mulesed wool and sourcing volumes of NM wool, although finding lines with the specifications to suit buyers was still an issue.
+Non-mulesed wool producers increased their range of potential buyers and some processors were only prepared to buy wool from NM flocks or those that have ceased mulesing, he said.

 “You’ve got more bidders competing on your wool, especially if you’ve got the right specifications.”